- Monthly Theme: Erotic Thrillers

 Kristine: I didn’t know that.

 Sean: And that’s what brought him into contact with his attackers (his drug use), some have speculated.
-But, I still don’t think even gay men have to live with the same kind of anxiety about stranger danger that women in our culture do.
+It’s a domino effect.
+One crime begets another, and some crimes make victims more vulnerable to other crimes.
+It all makes me want to die.
+I still don’t think gay men in the U.S. have to live with the same kind of anxiety about stranger danger that women in our culture do.

-Kristine: I also think I am probably not aware enough of my personal safety, and that is a kind of twisted deliberate choice I made.
+Kristine: I am probably not aware enough of my personal safety, and that is a kind of twisted deliberate choice I made.
 To not be afraid, even when it is probably warranted.

 Sean: I just want to point out here what a wicked rejoinder Frenzy really is to the “free love” spirit of the 1960s, and how it really is the product of the 1970s in its darkness and misanthropy.